int128/kauthproxy/README.md

 # kauthproxy [![CircleCI](https://circleci.com/gh/int128/kauthproxy.svg?style=shield)](https://circleci.com/gh/int128/kauthproxy)

 This is a kubectl plugin to forward a local port to a pod via the authentication proxy.
-It gets a token from the credential plugin (e.g. [aws-iam-authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator) or [kubelogin](https://github.com/int128/kubelogin)), and adds the token to every HTTP requests.

-All traffic is routed via the reverse proxy and port forwarder as follows:
+It forwards HTTP requests to a pod via the reverse proxy and port forwarder as follows:

 ![diagram](docs/kauthproxy.svg)

+The reverse proxy gets a token from the credential plugin (e.g. [aws-iam-authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator) or [kubelogin](https://github.com/int128/kubelogin)) and adds the token to the `authorization` header of requests.

 ## Getting Started